 The National Research Council issued A Framework for K-12 Science Education (2012), succinctly laying out an expectation for high school graduates that we have adopted as the vision for science education in Wisconsin: “[By] the end of 12th grade, all students have some appreciation of the beauty and wonder of science; possess sufficient knowledge of science and engineering to engage in public discussions on related issues; are careful consumers of scientific and technological information related to their everyday lives; are able to continue to learn about science outside school; and have the skills to enter careers of their choice, including (but not limited to) careers in science, engineering, and technology.”
 Educators should work with their colleagues and communities to create their own visions for science education based on their unique contexts.

-- Science Standards - page provides links to the standards as well as appendices to support implementation
+- Science Standards - provides links to the 2017 Wisconsin Standards for Science (WSS), as well as resources to understand the standards and support implementation

 - Elementary Science Resources - ideas on the why and how of implementing elementary science